Normal viscosity and Viscous resuspension of non-Brownian suspensions: Results and discussion

 \subsection{Simple shear}

 Figure \ref{fig:normal_viscosities_phi_phim} shows the normal viscosities in the three directions as a function of $\phi/\phi_m$ and for various microscopic friction coefficents $\mu_m$. $\mu_m$ has a direct consequence on the maximal volume fraction $\phi_m$ \citep{chevremont2019}.
 Nevertheless, plotting versus $\phi/\phi_m$ as in Figure \ref{fig:normal_viscosities_phi_phim} suggests an approximate collapse on a single curve independently of $\mu_m$.
 When plotted versus $\phi$ (not shown), such a collapse is not obtained.
+Note that the precise relation between $\phi_m$ and $\mu_m$ is likely to be model dependent.

 For $\phi/\phi_m > 0.5$, the viscosity coefficients are ordered like $\eta_{11} > \eta_{22} > \eta_{33}$ with $\eta_{22}$ and $\eta_{33}$ close to each other.
 On the one hand, all viscosities are approximately equal close when approaching the maximum volume fraction, and are well captured by \citep{Boyer2011b}'s expression, with a $-2$ divergence.
 On the other hand, for more dilute suspensions, \citep{Zarraga2000}'s expression accounts more closely for the data of $\eta_{22}$ and $\eta_{33}$.
 In the more dilute regime, $\eta_{11}$ still follows the same trend as \citep{Boyer2011b}'s expression, whereas $\eta_{22}$ and $\eta_{33}$ drops quickly to zero.
 In that case, they are represented by their standard deviation, which is much higher than the mean value.
 The volume fractions at which $\eta_{22}$ and $\eta_{33}$ vanish are not the same, as found by other authors \citep{Gallier2014}.